 - A mild but constant cough

 - Feeling tired, due to less oxygen getting to the body

 - Poor appetite.
 Eating becomes more of a strain because it takes more breath.

 - Weight loss, caused by less interest in eating

 Eighty percent of all emphysema is caused by smoking (including cigarettes, cigars and pipes)..Smoke damages the tiny hairs in the bronchial tubes called cilia, which keep irritating substances and germs out of air passages.
 When air passages are not regularly cleaned out, they become inflamed and the fibers break down.

 Other causes of emphysema are:

-At highest risk for emphysema are people over 40 years old who have smoked for long periods of their life.
-Emphysema patients have an increased risk of other pulmonary diseases, such as bronchitis, pneumonia, asthma and lung cancer.
+People over 40 years old who have smoked for long periods of their life are at high risk for the condition.
+People with emphysema are more likely to have other lung diseases, such as bronchitis, pneumonia, asthma and lung cancer.